-Other Assets With the Public consist of cancelled or unconfirmed Treasury disbursements awaiting reissuance, cancellation, or confirmation by the FBI.
-Other Assets With the Public as of September 30, 2021 and 2020 are \$0 and \$4, respectively.
+Other Assets Other than Intragovernmental consist of cancelled or unconfirmed Treasury disbursements awaiting reissuance, cancellation, or confirmation by the FBI.
+Other Assets Other than Intragovernmental as of September 30, 2022, and 2021 are \$1 and \$0, respectively.

 9. Liabilities Not Covered by Budgetary Resources